-There are a variety of ways to help treat and manage osteoarthritis and one of the more effective strategies, as therapists, is the use of adaptive equipment.
+There are a variety of ways to help treat and manage osteoarthritis and one of the more effective strategies, as therapists, is the use of adaptive equipment for hands.
 Button hooks, built up handles on utensils, and jar openers are a few of the common equipment options you will find in our clinic.
 Although, these are the common options, patients will do their own searches on the internet and find other equipment as well.
-Below you will find a list of some of our favorite adaptive equipment and a few tips on how and why to use each one.
+Below you will find a list of some of our favorite adaptive equipment for osteoarthritis and a few tips on how and why to use each one.

 1· Built up handles on a silverware to complete eating activities without pain.
 The built up handles on the silverware can be used to decrease the amount of load placed on the joints of the thumb.
 They can also use built up handles with the foam by cutting the foam lengthwise and opening them up to build up the grip for larger objects such as a golf club handle, the handle to a pot or pan, or a wire whisk.

 2· A rocker knife to increase independence while decreasing painful forces when cutting food.
 The use of a rocker knife will change the grip used when cutting food.
 Rather than a diagonal knife grasp that puts force through the radial side of the hand and 1st metacarpal, the rocker knife loads the whole hand which distributes the force over a larger surface area.